ZuInnoTe/rust-rocket-svelte-example/backend/docs/EXAMPLE-CODEBERG-OIDC.md

 Go to the page where you created the application (Settings/Applications) and select "Remove" for the corresponding application.

+***DO NOT FORGET TO REMOVE ANY CREDENTIALS FROM Rocket.toml TO PREVENT THEY LEAK INTO THE SOURCE CODE REPOSITORY***

 # Some further information about Codeberg.org OIDC Support